Mona1Tarek/Multi-agent-Weekly-Manager/README.md

 # Multi-agent Weekly Manager

 ## Overview
 The Multi-agent Weekly Manager is an AI-powered system designed to assist with weekly management tasks using multiple specialized agents.
-The current implementation includes a Summarizer Agent that processes PDF documents to generate concise summaries in PDF format, and a Timetable Agent that creates detailed weekly timetables based on user-provided tasks and priorities.
+The current implementation includes a Summarizer Agent that processes PDF documents to generate concise summaries in PDF format using both CrewAI and LangChain, and a Timetable Agent that creates detailed weekly timetables based on user-provided tasks and priorities.
 The system is built using CrewAI for task orchestration and leverages powerful language models such as Groq's Llama and Ollama.

 ## Features
-- **Summarizer Agent**: Summarizes lengthy PDF documents into clear, concise summaries saved as PDF files.
+- **Summarizer Agent**: Summarizes lengthy PDF documents into clear, concise summaries saved as PDF files using CrewAI and LangChain implementations.
 - **Timetable Agent**: Creates detailed weekly timetables based on user-provided tasks and priorities, saved as PDF files.
 - Planned Agents:
   - Email Drafting Agent: Drafts emails based on summarized content.